 Here’s how I calculated my final size:

-- Explanation: take the measurement for the size you want to make and multiply it by the # of sts in the pattern gauge.
-Then divide the total # of sts by the # of sts in your swatch.
-This gives you the finished size of your garment using your gauge.
+- Divide the total number of stitches by the # of sts in your swatch.
+This gives you the finished size of your garment using your gauge when you follow the instructions for the size you chose in step 1.

 - The formula: